orchetect/MIDIKit/Examples/SwiftUI Multiplatform/MIDISystemInfo/README.md

-# MIDI System Info (SwiftUI macOS/iOS)
+# MIDI System Info (SwiftUI)

+## Supported Platforms

+- macOS
+- iOS / iPadOS
+- visionOS

+## Overview

 This example demonstrates reading MIDI device/port information from the system.
 It is also a useful diagnostic workbench.

-The example app's structure is using legacy `NSApplicationDelegate`/`UIApplicationDelegate` in order to maintain backwards compatibility with macOS 10.10 and iOS 13.
+The example app's structure uses legacy `NSApplicationDelegate`/`UIApplicationDelegate` in order to maintain backwards compatibility with macOS 10.15 and iOS 13.

 ## Key Features